-You may establish several standard work days for different positions.
-For example, all laborers may have an eight hour standard work day and all clerical workers seven and a half hours.
-You may also establish several standard work days for the same title, depending on the job duties.
+You may establish different SWDs for different positions.
+For example, all laborers may have an eight-hour SWD, all clerical workers seven and one-half hours and all elected officials six hours.
+You may also establish several SWDs for the same title if the job duties vary significantly.

 Your governing board also establishes standard work days for your elected and appointed officials and reports them by adopting a resolution.
 Use our Standard Work Day and Reporting Resolution for Elected and Appointed Officials form (RS2417-A).
 (Here is an example.)